Willem-Jacobs/city-explorer/README.md

 **Finish time:** 8:30pm

 **Actual time needed to complete:** 6:30 hours.
-I did take about 2 hours break time totdal reduciing the code time to 4:30 hours.
+I did take about 2 hours break time total reducing the code time to 4:30 hours.
 Still need to get some more items done but submitting for now and will work on the rest in the AM before lab is graded.